SteveALee/fullmeasure-blog/source/_posts/mireias-looping-course.md

 I stopped here for a while, enjoying the freedom a looper provides, and saving anything I really liked to the loopers memory.

-A final observation of thia lesson is we get to hear a small snippet of Mireia's beautiful playing as she provides an example.
+A final observation on this lesson is we get to hear a small snippet of Mireia's beautiful playing as she provides an example.